thingsboard/thingsboard.github.io/products/trendz/index.md

                     Optimized for big Data
                 </div>
                 <div class="more-features__text">
-                    All computations and aggregations perfromed on the Trendz server using asycnhroniouse data streams.
-It gearantees fast request processing and data visualization no matter what client device used.
+                    All computations and aggregations performed on the Trendz server using asynchronous data streams.
+It guarantees fast request processing and data visualization no matter what client device used.
                 </div>
             </div>
         </div>